The Sugar Found In Rna Is Called

 • Use proper storage conditions: Store RNA samples at -80°C to minimize degradation.
 For short-term storage, -20°C is acceptable, but avoid repeated freeze-thaw cycles, as these can damage RNA.
 Consider precipitating RNA with ethanol and storing it as a precipitate for long-term storage.

 • Think about RNA secondary structure: RNA, unlike DNA, is typically single-stranded.
-However, it can fold into complex three-dimensional structures through base pairing within the same molecule.
+Still, it can fold into complex three-dimensional structures through base pairing within the same molecule.
 These secondary structures can affect RNA stability, interactions with proteins, and function.
 When designing experiments with RNA, consider the potential for secondary structure formation and how it might impact your results.

 FAQ